pragma-/pbot/README.md

 ### Code Factoids

-Code factoids are a special type of factoid that begin with the `/code` command.
+Code Factoids are a special type of factoid that begin with the `/code` command.

     /code <language> <code>